Endilll/llvm-project/clang-tools-extra/docs/pp-trace.rst

 ==============   ==================================================   ============================== ============================================================================================================
 HashLoc          "(file):(line):(col)"                                SourceLocation                 The location of the '#' that starts the inclusion directive.
 IncludeTok       (token)                                              const Token                    The token that indicates the kind of inclusion directive, e.g., 'include' or 'import'.
-FileName         "(file)"                                             StringRef                      The name of the file being included, as written in the source code.
+FileName         "(file)"                                             llvm::StringRef                      The name of the file being included, as written in the source code.
 IsAngled         (true|false)                                         bool                           Whether the file name was enclosed in angle brackets; otherwise, it was enclosed in quotes.
 FilenameRange    "(file)"                                             CharSourceRange                The character range of the quotes or angle brackets for the written file name.
 File             "(file)"                                             const FileEntry                The actual file that may be included by this inclusion directive.
-SearchPath       "(path)"                                             StringRef                      Contains the search path which was used to find the file in the file system.
+SearchPath       "(path)"                                             llvm::StringRef                      Contains the search path which was used to find the file in the file system.
-RelativePath     "(path)"                                             StringRef                      The path relative to SearchPath, at which the include file was found.
+RelativePath     "(path)"                                             llvm::StringRef                      The path relative to SearchPath, at which the include file was found.
 Imported         ((module name)|(null))                               const Module                   The module, whenever an inclusion directive was automatically turned into a module import or null otherwise.
 ==============   ==================================================   ============================== ============================================================================================================